Is religion a substitute or counterfeit for the true spiritual path? Is religion just the fast-food of spirituality?

 Many of the great teachers of Western religion taught not to follow organized religion.
 The Jesus discussed in the bible was a Jewish Scholar.
 He was not a Christain.
 He sought enlightenment alone in the wilderness.
 Muhammad was not a Muslim.
 To follow in their footsteps was to walk your own path.
 Unfortunately, instead of inspiring the freedom to seek ways to enlightenment, religions were created in their names.
 And, there are more sects being created every day.

 So, above all, learn to grow your own spiritual food.
 Learn to research ideas outside your current belief system.
 Learn to feed yourself spiritually.
-Skip the fast food of spirituality of Western religion.
+Skip the fast food of Western religion.

 If this article resonates, there are more on our blog.
 Also, you may be interested in learning about our blended learning process.
 This is our curriculum which we use to teach several mind-expanding tools.
 It also aligns the Hero’s Journey.
 This is the term Joseph Campbell gave the pattern of consciousness development.
 Our learning process is available in two forms.
 You can take part in the virtual learning module or in our workshops.